dart-lang/dart-vim-plugin/README.md

 trailing comma in the argument list.
 When using a trailing comma (as is common in flutter widget code) `dartfmt` uses 2 space indent for argument parameters.
-In all other indentation following an open parenthesis (argument lists without a trailing comma, multi-line assert statements, etc) `dartmft` uses 4 space indent.
+In all other indentation following an open parenthesis (argument lists without a trailing comma, multi-line assert statements, etc) `dartfmt` uses 4 space indent.
 This plugin uses 4 space indent to match the most cases.